Basic-Data-Infrastructure/bdi-stack/connector/README.md

 #### Interceptors

-An interceptor operates on either the "entering" or "leaving" phase of an interaction, or both.
+An interceptor operates on either the "entering" or "leaving" / "error" phase of an interaction, or both.
 In the "entering" phase no response has been formulated yet.
-When an interceptor does produce a response in the "entering" phase the already visited interceptors are executed in the reverse order; this is the "leaving" phase.
+When an interceptor does produce a response or an exception is raise in the "entering" phase the already visited interceptors are executed in the reverse order; this is the "leaving" or in case of an exception "error" phase.

 This gateway comes with the following base interceptors:

-- `logger` logs incoming requests (method, url and protocol) and response (status and duration) at `info` level with a `trace-id` which is available for other interceptor in `ctx`.
+- `logger` logs incoming requests (method, url and protocol) and response (status and duration) at `info` level in the "leaving" / "error" phase.
 Note: put this interception in the first position to get proper duration information.

    Example:

-   - `[f0cacc1a-d0d0-c0de-cafe-c0ffeeacac1a] GET http://localhost:8081/ HTTP/1.1`
-   - `[f0cacc1a-d0d0-c0de-cafe-c0ffeeacac1a] Status: 200 (duration 370ms)`
+   - `GET http://localhost:8081/ HTTP/1.1 / 200 OK / 370ms`

-  Passing an extra data structure will add MDC (Mapped Diagnostic Context) to the request log line with evaluated data.
+  Passing an extra expression will add MDC (Mapped Diagnostic Context) to the request log line with evaluated data.
 Duration is available in the response object.

   Example:

   - match: `:match {:query-params {"pageNr" page-nr}}`
   - interceptor: `[logger {"page-nr" (get-in request [:query-params "pageNr"])}]`
   - request: `http://localhost:8081/test?pageNr=31415`
-  - log lines:
-    - `[f0cacc1a-d0d0-c0de-cafe-c0ffeeacac1a] GET http://localhost:8081/ HTTP/1.1`
-    - `[f0cacc1a-d0d0-c0de-cafe-c0ffeeacac1a] Status: 200 (duration 370ms) page-nr=31415`
+  - log line: `GET http://localhost:8081/ HTTP/1.1 / 200 OK / 370ms page-nr=31415`

-- `response` produces a literal response in the "entering" phase.
+- `response` produces a literal response in the "entering" phase by evaluation the given expression.

   Example: